 In this article, I’m going to share with you all of my war stories about getting my own loan declined.

-Specifically, you’re going to learn the MOST common mistakes first home buyers make, that you need to avoid.
+Specifically, you’re going to learn the MOST common mistakes first home buyers in Brisbane make, that you need to avoid.

 In fact, I made these exact mistakes when I was starting out as a first home owner – not only did they get my loan declined, they cost me thousands of dollars in fees by missing out on lots of different properties.